 How fires are managed

-Long before the fire, a team of prescribed burn professionals develop a burn plan for each year's burn areas.
+Long before the fire, a team of prescribed burn professionals develops a burn plan for each year's burn areas.
 The burn plan describes the specific site conditions, weather requirements, equipment and strategies required to safely conduct the fire operations.
 The development of this plan is coordinated with the local air district, state air resources board, and state and federal EPA and is reviewed by local and state fire organizations.

 Before the fire is conducted, fuel breaks – 200 feet wide or greater – are created around each burn area.
 The fuel breaks are created for firefighter safety and to help contain the fire within the burn area boundary.
 Roads are reinforced so that the wildland fire equipment can travel around the boundary of the burn area to monitor the fire.
 Two more sets of fuel breaks are created (at approximately one-half mile and one mile out from the burn areas) for increased safety and protection.

-The burn boss directs and monitors operations throughout the burn event from a helicopter called a "command ship."
+The burn boss directs and monitors operations throughout the event from a helicopter called a "command ship."
 A representative from the local air district is also in the helicopter, to observe and document smoke behavior.
 In the rare event that a fire goes outside the intended boundary, the burn boss uses the infra-red camera to see through the smoke and identify the locations of spot fires.
 This technology allows firefighters to respond quickly to put out the unintended blaze.

 How the land will be used after clean up